CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 - `<article>`
 - `<aside role="complementary">`

+### Exercise (10 minutes)

+_Paired Programming Challenge_

-> **Exercise (pair programming):** Work in pairs to determine where to place these new Tags and Attributes in the index.html file.
+Work in pairs to determine where to place these new Tags and Attributes in the index.html file.
 Who benefits when we write "semantic" HTML?

 ## CSS Selectors